ksoze84/sokore/README.md

 ```
 ## The kore object

-the kore object is an instance of a class you wrote with actions and that extends the abstract Kore class of this package.
+The kore object is an instance of a class you wrote with actions and that extends the abstract Kore class of this package.
 Extending the Kore class gives to the child a state property and a setState method, among others.

-This instance is created by the hook with the class template that is passed as argument.
+This instance is created by the hook with the kore class you wrote that is passed as argument.

 ### State initialization